 – Joseph Campbell

 Brainspotting can help.
 I am a certified Brainspotting practitioner and now Brainspotting consultant ready to support Brainspotting practitioners in their own work with clients.
 Brainspotting is a powerful somatic (body-centered), mindfulness-based relational therapy used to heal trauma, gaining clarity as well as personal growth.
 Brainspotting is an open, integrative model, which can be used with other treatment models and adapted to many different populations and areas of specialization.
-It is used with infants, adults and children.
+It is used with infants, adults, children and in some cases it has been shown to support anxious dogs.
 Brainspotting is a powerful brain-body-mindfulness-based relational therapy used for the treatment of trauma as well as personal growth and expansion.

 If you have never heard of Brainspotting before, here are some informative videos that helps to explain the process: